 Finally, as I keep mentioning, Social Care needs to be a priority.
 The Conservatives have enacted devastating cuts on the sector in the past, and they are no closer to proposing practical ways of improving social care.
 There was a vague statement claiming that they will fix social care from the Prime Minister, but it is Labour that is leading the way with a plan for the sector.
 Empty words will not fix the NHS.

-For the nhs to be fixed, party politics need to be put to the side and a long term plan put in place – by liberals
+For the NHS to be fixed, party politics need to be put to the side and a long-term plan put in place – a Liberal article

 The NHS needs to be rebuilt from the ground up.
 Politicians are scared to accept this simple truth.
-Even Jacob Reese-Mogg was afraid to say at a recent talk I attended which he presented, ‘the NHS is broken and it needs to be fixed.’
+Even Jacob Reese-Mogg was afraid to admit that the ‘the NHS is broken, and it needs to be fixed.’

 Everyone knows it is broken but no one wants to change it.
 It has fallen behind almost every other first world country.
 When the UK cancer survival rate is assessed, ‘the UK continues to lag behind’.
 In fact, England only stands above one first world country for most cancer survival rates… Ireland.

 Firstly, we need to accept that the NHS is a business, we need to treat it as such.
-Countries on the continent already do this; some being very similar to the NHS and some operating very differently but all are free.
-Germany interestingly offers insurance to all its citizens, keeping private hospitals and insurances, which draws interesting comparisons to Obamacare without Republican restrictions.
-The NHS, whether you like to admit it, is a business.
+Countries on the continent already do this; some being very similar to the NHS and some operating very differently while all manage to provide a free healthcare.
+Germany interestingly offers insurance to all its citizens, keeping private hospitals and insurances, which draws interesting comparisons to Obamacare.

 New medical technology can take a minimum of four years to be implemented.
 This is technology that can save lives and not being put into place purely due to the chaos through the NHS with bureaucrats being involved in a business that usually they themselves do not understand how it works.
 This adds to the paperwork for nurses and doctors that is unnecessary such as ‘scrutinising teams travel claims’ and making sure teams have completed ‘hand washing courses’.
 The NHS have an ‘obsession with activity data and [should] focus on empowering healthcare professionals to deliver good care for patients.